xufangda/CoronaVirusForecast/README.md

 Please beaware this code is for research purpose only.
 Neither @chenyg1119 nor I takes any responsibilty for the forcast accuracy.

 Please use Python 2.7 and install all package in requirements.txt.
+Then, run UK_Forcast.py!!
+Be safe!

 ---